leeluolee/fstorm/README.md

 ### `writer.write( content[, options] [, callback])`

 - content: the content you want to write
-- options[Optional]: fstorm use `fs.writeFile(filename, options, callback)`. the options will be passed to it. default is 'utf8'
+- options[Optional]: fstorm can use `fs.writeFile(filename, options, callback)`.
+The options will be passed to it.
+Default is 'utf8'
 - callback(err, status):
-  - err: follow the 'node-callback-style', if any error is occurred, it will be return.
+  - err: follow the 'node-callback-style', if any errors have occurred, it will run the function.
-  - status: if status is 0, mean that this operation will be ignored beacuse of following writing operations . if status is 1, the content has been written successfully.
+  - status: If status is 0, this mean that this operation will be ignored beacuse of following writing operations.
+If status is 1, this means the content has been written successfully.

 __Example__